-Although there may be hundreds of factors why your Naples home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are most common.
-Knowing what they are may clarify what a technician is saying when they outline the choices for resolving the problem.
+Although there may be hundreds of factors why your Naples home’s central air conditioner may need to be looked at by a certified contractor, there are a few reasons that are most common.
+Identifying them may clarify what a technician is saying when they outline the choices for resolving the problem.
 Here are the top 5 list of problems that may cause your AC unit to fail.
 Please review these considerations and determine whether you need to schedule an HVAC inspection.

-Shotty, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
+Shotty, haphazard or uncertified A/C wiring is risky and a potential fire hazard.
 Bad wiring may stop the system from getting power or can pop the circuit breaker.

 Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
-Reduced levels of refrigerant may indicate a leak or problem with the refrigerant system.
+Low refrigerant usually will suggest a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
-All refrigerant leaks should be detected and repaired.
-To read about the phase out of R-22 refrigerant in the United States, we highly recommend you to visit the U.S. EPA website.
+All refrigerant leaks should be found and repaired.
+To read about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.